brian-stovall/fruit-up/readme.md

-A silly html5/css/js screensaver to practice/stress test DOM sprite-based work.
+A silly html5/css/js screensaver to stress-test DOM sprites.